-Begin your path to politics or community / public service with an Associate of Arts transfer degree in Political Science.
+Begin your path to politics or community / public service with an Associate of Arts transfer degree in Political Science from ACC.

 Do you dream of making a difference in politics or through community service?
 Your degree in Political Science is the first step on your path to a career in politics or community / public service.
-You’ll learn about political and governmental institutions and processes, the conduct of government and the creation of government policy, the structure and activities of political parties, and the social, cultural, ethnic and historical factors that drive these activities.
-You’ll also develop valuable job skills like analyzation, communication, and strategizing.
+You’ll learn about political and governmental institutions and processes, the conduct of government and the creation of government policy, the structure and activities of political parties, and the social, cultural, ethnic, and historical factors that drive these activities.
+You’ll also develop valuable job skills like political analysis, communication, and public administration.
 Once you graduate, you’ll be able to transfer to any Colorado 4-year university as a junior to finish your Bachelor’s degree.

 What You'll Learn

 While completing your Political Science AA, you’ll learn:

 - Democracy in theory and practice

 - The legislative process of a proposed bill becoming a law

 - To think critically by establishing a conclusion based on the information presented